mozilla/jetstream-config/README.md

 The metrics section allows you to specify and define the metrics that you're collecting, the statistical summaries that you'd like applied to them, and any filters that you need.
-See DTMO for more details on the analysis window concept.
+See the [Jetstream docmentation at DTMO][jetstream-dtmo] for more details on the analysis window concept.

 You can use the names of metrics defined in mozanalysis without redefining them.